rewiring-nz/household-calculator-app/README.md

 # household-calculator-app

 The frontend app for the household energy savings calculator.
+You can check it out live at https://calculate.rewiring.nz/.
+For more context/info, go to https://www.rewiring.nz/calculator :zap:

 ## Get started